basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 Since I've grown to love Nix on my Mac with Nix-Darwin, I decided to switch the whole system to **NixOS**.
 This has been an amazing decision.
 Even though there are many pain points with Nix, I think it is well worth it.
+For those interested, you can see the complete setup, including all the local AI services, in my [NixOS configuration on GitHub](https://github.com/basnijholt/dotfiles/blob/841cd5fb94b65556e7a2cc7d8ea618f86b50bf1d/configs/nixos/configuration.nix).

 ## 3. The First Victory: `agent-cli` 🐍